Volunteering at St Wilfrid’s Hospice

 Health and Safety Considerations in this role:

-Suggested Time Commitment: Up to three shifts a week, a shift is usually four hours
+Suggested Time Commitment: One to three shifts a week, a shift is usually four hours

-As part of our Bereavement Support Service from time to time we look for Bereavement Support Volunteers for our adult service - please watch this space for our next round of recruitment but in the meantime find more about the role below:
+Please watch this space for our next round of recruitment, in the meantime find out more about the role below:

 The bereavement service offers 1:1 brief intervention support (typically a 6 session model) to recently bereaved.